tsm13/mini-travel-list/README.md

 ![Main Image](public/screenshots/desktop01.png)

-🇬🇧 A minimalist (and self-indulgent) little project built mainly for personal use, and to practice state management in React and Tailwind.
+🇬🇧 A minimalist (and self-indulgent) little project built mainly for personal use, and to practice state management in React, and styling with Tailwind.
 This app works entirely locally, as data is stored in the browser's local storage, and includes options to export and import the list file in JSON format.

 The app workflow is as such: